spectrocloud/librarium/content/docs/04-clusters/02-data-center.md

 # Data Center Clusters

 Palette supports provisioning and end-to-end lifecycle management of Kubernetes workload clusters on various private clouds, bare metal servers installed in data centers, and in self-hosted environments.

-Clusters provisioned in private environments, such as VMware and OpenStack, require a Private Cloud Gateway (PCG) to be installed to allow Palette to launch Kubernetes clusters.
-However, in self-hosted environments, Palette can interface directly with the private cloud or bare metal servers to provision clusters and provide lifecycle management.

-Refer to [Register and Manage MAAS Cloud Accounts](/clusters/data-center/maas/register-manage-maas-cloud-accounts) to learn more about the self-hosted palette in a MAAS environment.
+Palette simplifies the process, making it easy for users to deploy and manage Kubernetes clusters efficiently using data center clusters.

 <br />